maaislam/ab-test-boilerplate/README.md

 # How To

-1. download the zip folder from this [link](https://github.com/maaislam/echologyx-ab-testing-boilerplate/archive/refs/heads/main.zip) and unzip the it.
+1. download the zip folder from this [link](https://github.com/maaislam/echologyx-ab-testing-boilerplate/archive/refs/heads/main.zip) and unzip it.
 Open the unzipped folder with vs code.

-2. open terminal (ctrl + ~), cd into the unzipped folder and type `npm install`.
+2. open terminal (ctrl + ~) and type `npm install`.

-3. while npm is installing dependencies, install chrome extension tampermonkey.
-Right click on the extension icon and go to manage extension, from there allow it access file urls.
+3. while npm is installing the dependencies, install chrome extension tampermonkey.

 4. Once tamperMonkey installation is complete, Click tampermonkey extension and start a new script.
    Within the script copy and paste the following: